ericoporto/ags-manual-wiki/Character.md

 To completely remove an item of quantity greater than one will require calling the function InventoryQuantity times.

-The parameter is the inventory item's Script O-Name from the editor.
+The parameter is the inventory item's Script Name from the editor.

 Example: